ArcticSnow/TopoPyScale_Documentation/docs/05_models.md

 # Output Formats

-TopoPyScale include a number of functions to export the downscaled timeseries to be compatible with some established energy and mass balance land-surface models for snow and permafrost physics, or hydrology.
+`TopoPyScale` includes a number of functions to export the downscaled timeseries to be compatible with some established energy and mass balance land-surface models for snow and permafrost physics, or hydrology.
 All these functions are available into the file `topo_export.py` and are integrated to the class `topoclass`.

 ## netcdf files
 It is possible to export netcdf files for a list of given variables.
 Otherwise, by default all downscaled timeseries are available in `outputs/`

 ## FSM
-TopoPyScale includes tools to interact and work with [FSM](https://github.com/RichardEssery/FSM).
+`TopoPyScale` includes tools to interact and work with [FSM](https://github.com/RichardEssery/FSM).
 Those are available in the file `topo_sim.py`.

 ## Cryogrid
 [Cryogrid](https://github.com/CryoGrid/CryoGrid) is a model used for simulating the thermal regime of the ground, particularly applied to permafrost and hydrological application.